-Ask him to show you examples of pictures on the Web which to him is a definition of pop, or flashy, or Apple-istic.
-If he resorts to using his feelings to define the design then you are in a gridlock.
+Ask him to show you examples of pictures on the Web that to him is a definition of pop, or flashy, or Apple-istic.
+If he resorts to using his feelings to define the design, then you are in a gridlock.
 At best, he will stumble upon a design sample worthy of his feelings.
 At worst, tell him you don’t do designs based on a person’s feelings.

-It’s completely ethical to charge for a redesign since like most employees, you’re billed for work hours but not finished product.
-Oh, and believe me, there’s a chance that after a month of redesigns, the client ends up loving your previous design, and he decides not paying for the redesign since he is not using it.
+It’s completely ethical to charge for a redesign since, like most employees, you’re billed for work hours but not finished product.
+Oh, and believe me, there’s a chance that after a month of redesigns, the client ends up loving your previous design, and he decides not to pay for the redesign since he is not using it.
 Insist on revision rates.

 Normally this kind of reply comes with another sentence, “I trust you!”
-But you should never believe it because the reply literally means “I don’t know what I really want so I’ll just let you figure it out yourself.”
+But you should never believe it because the reply literally means, “I don’t know what I really want, so I’ll just let you figure it out yourself.”

-As a freelancer, I can even fire a client, with a probable reason (see insane and/or evil), which makes the whole thing worth pursuing.
+As a freelancer, I can even fire a client with a probable reason (see insane and/or evil), which makes the whole thing worth pursuing.
 If you have ever had a reply that convinces you that your client is sent from hell, let us know about it and I will understand if you want to change your nickname before you post it.